 Thank you for this observation.
 We made the change (line 32).
 Line 63: I think this needs to revised somewhat.
 The previous 10 lines describe alpine and mediterranean high elevation germination syndromes in some detail – which seems a bit incongruous with the statement that little is known.

-Thank you for this comment, we wanted to clarify that although the general sindromes have been described for alpine areas, germination strategies are known to vary in response to local conditions and it is not known how phenology of alpine species vary in response to microclimate derived due to the complex topography.
+Thank you for this comment, we wanted to clarify that although the general syndromes have been described for alpine areas, germination strategies are known to vary in response to local conditions and it is not known how germination phenology of alpine species varies in response to microclimatic variation caused by the complex topography.
 We agree with the comment and have removed the statement.

 Line 66: bedrock type Thank you for this observation.
 We made the change (line 68).